Source Code Bundles

 Copy a part using

 provide the source file id, the large file id, the part number,

 and optionally the range of bytes to copy over from the source file.

 Finally, once all of the parts are uploaded, you can call

-Any number of large file uploads can be in progress at once.
+Any number of large files can be in progress at once.
 You can

-If you have started uploading a large file, but don't want to finish, you
+If you have started a large file, but don't want to finish, you

 Usage Charges for Large Files